Coronavirus CLE Rule Changes

 Meet your full requirements with PLI’s distance learning programs approved for credit for Nebraska.

-New Jersey: In response to the growing public health crisis worldwide and in New Jersey, The Supreme Court of New Jersey Board on Continuing Legal Education has issued an order to relax the live classroom instruction requirement.
+New Jersey (Expired): In response to the growing public health crisis worldwide and in New Jersey, The Supreme Court of New Jersey Board on Continuing Legal Education has issued an order to relax the live classroom instruction requirement.
 Effective immediately, all twenty-four credit hours for the compliance period may be fulfilled through approved courses offered in alternative verifiable learning formats until further notice.
 For additional information, please see the order on The Supreme Court of New Jersey Board on Continuing Legal Education website.

-North Dakota: As a result of the restrictions imposed on in-person conferences because of COVID-19, the North Dakota CLE Commission temporarily suspended ND CLE Policy 1.15.
+North Dakota (Expired): As a result of the restrictions imposed on in-person conferences because of COVID-19, the North Dakota CLE Commission temporarily suspended ND CLE Policy 1.15.
 Attorneys in Reporting Group 3, who reported in 2020, were allowed to earn all or a portion of the required 45 credits through self-study.
 Three (3) ethics CLE hours were still required.

-The North Dakota Supreme Court also issued an order that extended the deadline for completing continuing education to September 1, 2020.
+The North Dakota Supreme Court had also issued an order that extended the deadline for completing continuing education to September 1, 2020.

-Ohio: Due to the COVID-19 pandemic, the Commission on Continuing Legal Education ("Commission") waived self-study caps for judges, magistrates, and attorneys with last names beginning with A through L for the 2020-2021 compliance period ending December 31, 2021.
-Previously, the Commission on Continuing Legal Education ("Commission") waived the self-study caps for those with the last names beginning with M-Z to complete the CLE requirements for the 2019-2020 compliance period ending December 31, 2020.
-Accordingly, all CLE requirements may be completed through approved self-study courses, including live interactive webinars, for both the compliance periods ending December 31, 2020 and December 31, 2021.Meet your full requirements with PLI's self-study programs approved for credit for Ohio.
+The Commission on Continuing Legal Education had previously waived self-study caps for judges, magistrates, and attorneys with last names beginning with A through L for the 2020-2021 compliance period ending December 31, 2021.
+Accordingly, all CLE requirements may be completed through approved self-study courses, including live interactive webinars, for both the compliance periods ending December 31, 2021 and December 31, 2022.
+See Ohio’s expired rule change.

-On April 15, 2020, the Supreme Court of Pennsylvania previously issued a Court Order temporarily waiving the six (6) hour limitation on distance learning credits for 2020 compliance deadlines.
+Pennsylvania (Expired): The Supreme Court of Pennsylvania had issued an order to extend the April 30, 2020 CLE compliance deadline applicable to Compliance Group 1 to August 31, 2020.
+On April 15, 2020, the Supreme Court of Pennsylvania had also issued a Court Order that temporarily waived the six (6) hour limitation on distance learning credits for 2020 compliance deadlines.
 Attorneys in Pennsylvania were allowed to complete all 12 hours of their 2020 CLE requirements though approved distance learning activities.

 1.)
 Suspension of the distance learning cap were applied to 2020 CLE deadlines and the standard cap of six (6) hours earned through this delivery method will resume with 2021 annual compliance deadlines.